Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Toric fans

 so we can use Lemma \ref{lem_psltz} to conclude that we need $a_2 = a_1 + a_3 = 0$.
 Let $a_1 = k\in\Z$.
 Now we have that for any $k\in\Z$.
 Finally, observe that the other two possibilities we derived in the $d=4$ case are just reorderings of this one with $k=1$. \end{proof}

-\begin{definition} A \emph{Delzant triangle} is the convex hull of the points $(0,0)$, $(0, \la)$, $(\la, 0)$ in $\R^2$ for any $\la>0$.
-A \emph{Hirzebruch trapezoid} with parameter $k\in\Z_{\geq0}$ is the convex hull of $(0,0)$, $(0,a)$, $(b, a)$, and $(b+ak,0)$ in $\R^2$ where $a,b>0$.
-A Hirzebruch trapezoid with parameter zero is a \emph{rectangle}. \end{definition}
+\begin{Definition} A \emph{Delzant triangle} is the convex hull of the points $(0,0)$, $(0, \la)$, $(\la, 0)$ in $\R^2$ for any $\la>0$.
+A \emph{Hirzebruch trapezoid} with parameter $k\in\Z_{\geq0}$ is the convex hull of $(0,0)$, $(0,a)$, $(b, a)$, and $(b+ak,0)$ in~$\R^2$ where $a,b>0$.
+A Hirzebruch trapezoid with parameter zero is a~\emph{rectangle}. \end{Definition}

-These are shown in Figure \ref{fig_minimalmodels}.
+These are shown in Fig.~\ref{fig_minimalmodels}.
 So we see that the fan corresponding to any Delzant triangle is with associated integers $(-1,-1,-1)$ and the fan corresponding to a Hirzebruch trapezoid with parameter $k$ is with associated integers $(0, k, 0, -k)$.
-The following Theorem is immediate from Lemma \ref{lem_fulton} and Lemma \ref{lem_minmodels}.
+The following Theorem is immediate from Lemmas~\ref{lem_fulton} and~\ref{lem_minmodels}.

-\begin{theorem}[\cite{Fultontoric}] Every Delzant polygon can be obtained from a polygon $\sltz$\--equivalent to a Delzant triangle, a rectangle, or a Hirzebruch trapezoid by a finite number of corner chops. \end{theorem}
+\begin{Theorem}[\cite{Fultontoric}] Every Delzant polygon can be obtained from a polygon $\sltz$-equivalent to a Delzant triangle, a rectangle, or a Hirzebruch trapezoid by a finite number of corner chops. \end{Theorem}